Tsinghua-CBIR/pTx-SPSP/README.md

 ### About the demo

-You can use showPulse() to see the designed RF and Grad
+You can use showPulse() to check the designed RF and Grad.

 ```matlab
 showPulse(rf,grad,RF_duration,dt);